An entity's financial risk is correlated to how much debt they have. The greater the debt owed, the higher its financial risk.

 Asset liquidity refers to how easily an entity can convert their assets into cash.
 Liquidity risk is determined by an entity's ability to repay its debts without incurring severe losses, in worst cases resulting in bankruptcy.
 This risk occurs when the individual, company, or institution has to sell their assets at a lower value than they acquired it for.

 Market risk is the likelihood that an entity will incur financial losses due to pricing fluctuations and volatility in the financial market.
 Depending on the investments made and assets held, this can affect interest rate risk, currency risk with foreign exchange rates, and stock market valuation.
+That’s why it’s essential to understand the intrinsic value of securities and calculate the true value of stocks before purchasing or exchanging them.

 This is the risk of financial losses due to underperformance or failure of internal business processes and operations, and potential external factors.
 Mismanagement of a company's functions, finances, and/or its employees can all result in high operational risk.